jnichols-git/matcha/CONTRIBUTING.md

 Matcha's latest stable release is `v1.1.0` (major version 1, minor version 1, patch 0).
 This release, and all future releases, are tagged in the GitHub repository.
 We follow these guidelines when deciding if a change is major, minor, or patch:

 - Major: The change is non-essential and breaks the existing API.
 See our backwards compatiblility policy [here](docs/versioning.md).
 Major changes should relate to branch `v1.2.0`.
 - Minor: The change doesn't break the existing API, but changes large portions of the internals of the library, or adds significant functionality to the API.
-Minor changes should relate to branch `v1.1.1`.
+Minor changes should relate to branch `v1.2.0`.
 - Patch: The change is a bugfix, minor performance improvement, minor API change, or auxilary component (like middleware).
+Patches should relate to branch `main`.

 ## Getting Started